-The headquarters of this club is an old building that has been refurbished internally to host the best musical performances.
+The headquarters of this club is an old building that has been internally renovated to host the best musical shows.
 The nightclub has a bar with a soft and pleasant atmosphere.
-This is a favorite spot for young adults and one of the best places to enjoy New Orleans nightlife.
+This is a favorite among young adults and one of the best places to enjoy New Orleans nightlife.

 Music styles here are blues, funk, brass, and weekend late night trending music.

 This New Orleans nightclub is built in a rustic warehouse and has a cute backstory.
 In 1977 a group of fans decided to find a place for Professor Longhair to perform during his final years.
 The name “Tipitina” is in honor of one of his most enigmatic recordings.
 The club has a capacity of 1,000 people and hosts local musicians who later became famous.

 Maple Leaf Bar (8316 Oak St, New Orleans)

 Open Monday 5pm to 1am, Tuesday to Thursday 5pm to midnight, Friday and Saturday 5pm to 2am, Sunday 5pm to midnight.

 Uptown music meets in New Orleans thanks to this Club.
 It only allows local musicians to perform and this results in good fresh funk and jazz shows. there is karaoke 7 days a week and it is an informal club, ideal for a relaxing evening.

 The Spotted Cat Music Club (623 Frenchmen St, New Orleans)

 Open Thursday through Monday from 6pm to 2am.